Dudley D. Watkins

 Dudley Dexter Watkins (27 February 1907 – 20 August 1969) was an English cartoonist and illustrator.
-He is best known for his characters Oor Wullie and The Broons; comic strips featuring them have appeared in Scottish newspaper The Sunday Post since 1936, along with annual compilations.
-Watkins also illustrated for comics such as The Beano, The Dandy, The Beezer and Topper, and provided illustrations for Christian stories.
+He is best known for his characters Oor Wullie and The Broons; comic strips featuring them have appeared in the Scottish newspaper The Sunday Post since 1936, along with annual compilations.
+Watkins also illustrated comics such as The Beano, The Dandy, The Beezer and Topper, and provided illustrations for Christian stories.
 Watkins was posthumously inducted into the British Comic Awards Hall of Fame in 2015.

 Early life

-Watkins was born in Prestwich, Lancashire, England, although the family moved to Nottingham while he was still a baby.
-His father was a lithographic print artist who noted the boy's early artistic talent and ensured that he received extra art classes at the Nottingham School of Art.
+Watkins was born in Prestwich, Lancashire, England.
+However, the family moved to Nottingham while he was still a baby.
+His father was a lithographic print artist who noted the boy's early artistic talent and ensured he received extra art classes at the Nottingham School of Art.
 By the age of 10, the local newspaper declared him a "schoolboy genius."
 He studied at Nottingham School of Art, and while working for Boots Pure Drug company in the early 1920s, Watkins' first published artwork appeared in Boots' staff magazine, The Beacon.